 Let’s look at how one company has utilized regular surveys and benchmarking to achieve continuous improvement.
 This company in the hospitality and gaming industry has been utilizing the services of the National Business Research Institute (NBRI), a business research firm, to conduct ongoing customer surveys, benchmark their results, and conduct trend analyses of their data.
 The results of the survey are categorized based on how they compare with the other companies in their industry in the benchmarking database.
 This categorization places the national average at the 50th percentile and also labels scores by the following:

 - Weaknesses: 25th to the 49th percentiles,

 - Threats: 24th percentile and below.

-This hospitality and gaming company has not only been surveying their customers continuously, but has also been working diligently to follow through on the areas identified as crucial to customer’s overall satisfaction and intent to return for future business.
+This hospitality and gaming company has been surveying their customers continuously and has also been working diligently to follow through on the areas identified as crucial to customer’s overall satisfaction and intent to return for future business.
 Their most recent report revealed numerous positive trends in customer perceptions of gaming services and entertainment in the areas of:

 - wait time for services;